titilda/appunti/Parallel Computing/index.md

 If you are interested, a good amount of documentation about the aforementioned Compute Tiles is availabe [here](https://docs.amd.com/r/en-US/am020-versal-aie-ml) (although at the time of writing I could not find the instruction set reference).

+In the following paragraphs we will discuss about all the techniques used by hardware designers to get the most out of the silicon.
+While the techniques are presented separately, it is really common to find a combination of multiple of them actually being used in real processors.

 A processor is generally composed by three functional blocks:

 - **Fetch/Decode Unit (FDU)**: determines what the processor must do;